 Explain where the different assets are found along the right navigation panel and model how to drag them onto the template.
 (Note: If students access these, the lesson likely will extend beyond 20 minutes.)

 Announce that their mission is to create a persuasive video either for or against having chocolate milk in school.
-Outline that the slide must include their opinion and cite and explain at least three pieces of evidence to support their opinion.
+The students need to outline that the slide must include their opinion and cite and explain at least three pieces of evidence to support their opinion.
 If students are allowed to copy/paste from the document (faster) explain the need to use quotation marks and citing sources.

 Provide student work time.
 At the end of the session remind students to hit the save button!